trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

   </code></pre>
 </div>

 We can easily fit one at the start and one at the end in RAM!
-Given they can be loaded with one IO op it wouldn't even really slow things down if they spilled to nVME.
+Given they can be loaded with one IO op it wouldn't even really slow things down if they spilled to NVMe.

 ## Images: Kinda!?